 If a motorcycle rider suffers serious injury due to a roadway defect, such as faulty road design, repair, roadway maintenance or other road hazards, a claim may be made against the Michigan governmental entity that has jurisdiction over the area.
 Such a lawsuit is subject to strict notice and filing requirements.
 For any municipality other that the state of Michigan, the deadline for filing a notice of intent to sue is 120 days.
 For the state of Michigan, the deadline for filing is six months.

-As of April 12, 2012, motorcyclists 21 and over who have certain certifications can legally ride in Michigan without a motorcycle helmet.
-The motorcycle helmet law also requires motorcyclists to purchase $20,000 in No-Fault PIP coverage in case of a motorcycle crash.
+As of April 13, 2012, motorcyclists 21 and over who have certain certifications can legally ride in Michigan without a motorcycle helmet.
+The motorcycle helmet law also requires motorcyclists to purchase $20,000 in first-party medical benefits coverage in case of a motorcycle crash.
+(MCL 257.658(5))

 Of course the lawyers at Michigan Auto Law always recommend a motorcyclist wear a helmet and ride safely.
 Still, failure to wear a motorcycle helmet will not preclude a motorcyclist injured in a motorcycle accident from filing a lawsuit.
 Failure to wear a helmet can, however, reduce the amount of money recovered in a personal injury lawsuit under Michigan law, if it can be shown that the lack of a helmet made the injuries worse than they would otherwise have been.